okuvshynov/b63/README.md

  * In this definition, 'sequential' is benchmark name,
  * and 'n' is the parameter the function needs to use as
  * 'how many iterations to run'.
 It is important to have this parameter
- * to be able to adjust the runtime dynamically
+ * to be able to adjust the run time dynamically
  */
 B63_BASELINE(sequential, n) {
   std::vector<uint32_t> v;

   /*
-   * Code within 'B63_SUSPEND' will not be counted
+   * Anything within 'B63_SUSPEND' will not be counted
    * towards benchmark score.
    */
   B63_SUSPEND {